Author: Jadranka Bokan

 As we all got used to, you can create flash cards for your new words.
 You could either buy sets of empty cards and write your new words (with many examples) on them or you could use some online applications or even create your own paper flash cards.

 The later solution is much better because you can install the app in your phone and keep your words always with you.
 That way you can repeat them while waiting in traffic, post or anywhere else.
-I would recommend that you use Quizlet.
-It enables you to create your own flash cards or use flash cards from other users (both learners and teachers); you can also use pictures and record your own voice; you can practice your words through 3 different types of games (match, write and test).
+I would recommend that you use the Quizlet app.
+It enables you to create your own flash cards or use flash cards from other users (both learners and teachers); you can also use images as ‘translations’ and record your own voice; you can practice your words through several different types of games (flash cards, write, spell, match and test).

 If you would like to use existing flash cards online, try out free online picture dictionaries where you will find words that are associated with pictures which is very convenient.